 In 1950, the building housed a second museum: the “Musée des arts de la marionette” (Museum of Artistic Puppets).

 It seems quite appropriate for this museum to be located in Lyon.
-Indeed, puppets have been an important part in the city and the regional culture for centuries.
+Indeed, puppets have been an important part of the city and the regional culture for centuries.

 6) Rue Saint-Jean